 Ready for heat treatment

 Though I started this post with the 3/4 plate, I actually started the project with the hacking mechanism.
-It is a simple one-part affair, that, rather than braking the balance wheel against the outer rim, brakes on the roller table.
+It is a simple one-part affair, that, rather than braking the balance wheel against the outer rim, brakes on the edge of the roller table.
 It operates in a linear fashion in a slot milled into the mainplate and is retained by the barrel bridge and the escape lever bridge.
 The tab engages the annular slot in the clutch gear, while the thin leaf at the opposite end applies the slightest friction to the roller table.

 Balance Wheel: